shubham1925/Dijkstra-Algorithm-Planner/README.md

 2. pygame : Install pygame pacakge from python3 using the following command on the terminal  `pip install pygame`

 3. numpy : Install numpy pacakge from python3 using the following command on the terminal  `pip install numpy`

+4. math: Install math package from python3 using the following command on the terminal `pip install math`

+5. sys

+6.time

 ## **Running the code:**

 The code contains two .py files

-1. pointrobot.py
+1. Dijkstra_point.py

-2. rigidrobot.py
+2. Dijkstra_rigid.py

 **For Point Robot**:

-Run the code on the command line using the following command `python3 pointrobot.py`
+Run the code on the command line using the following command `python3 Dijkstra_point.py`

 The user will be prompted for: